martin0995/WH-transfers/README.md

 ## Notes

+ - Unlike other platforms, Sui requires a mnemonic instead of a private key for authentication.
+Ensure your `.env` file includes this correctly
- - Please make sure that the Wormhole Testnet is operational when running scripts.
+ - Please make sure that the Wormhole Testnet is operational when running scripts
- - Check your wallet balances and transfer fees before initiating transfers.
+ - Check your wallet balances and transfer fees before initiating transfers
- - For production use, switch from Testnet to Mainnet and update the configuration accordingly.
+ - For production use, switch from Testnet to Mainnet and update the configuration accordingly

 ## Troubleshooting